 The Sennheiser Mk4 Digital USB Condenser Studio Microphone is perfect if you need to be able to record high quality vocals directly to your iOS devices or via USB directly to your DAW.
 However, don’t be thinking that the USB connectivity is in any way inferior to a traditional XLR connection – no way!
 This is an absolute powerhouse of a microphone that has been specifically designed to capture the true large diaphragm condenser detail.
 There’s actually a built-in Analogue-to-Digital conversion within the microphone, providing 24-bit / 96kHz conversion which is as good as the high-end audio interfaces out there!

 You get everything you need including a USB cable and Lightning iOS cable so you can record straight out of the box making it one of the best microphones for recording vocals.
 This is ideal for those with a mobile studio or for recording artists that want to be able to record professional level recordings anytime inspiration strikes.

-You have 3 polar patterns: omni, cardioid and figure-8 to choose from all of which can benefit from the switchable low cut and pad.
-We could go on all day about this microphone, but anyone who has ever stepped foot in a recording studio or heard a piece of music will instantly recognise this microphone thanks to its solid bass response and excellent midrange detail.
+You have 4 polar patterns: omni, cardioid, supercardioid and figure-8 to choose from all of which can benefit from the switchable low cut and pad.
+We could go on all day about this microphone thanks to its solid bass response and excellent midrange detail and ultra-detailed high-frequency response.
 It has very low self-noise and its versatility means it can be used for everything from guitar and bass cabinets to classical recordings, choirs, pianos and more.

 5. Shure SM58 Dynamic Microphone